 - Avoid flying within 24 hours of scuba diving.

 - Reserve seats near the aircraft wings if you are prone to air sickness.

 - Standing suddenly after waking may cause dizziness.
-This can be a result of alcohol consumption, low oxygen, low activity and sleepiness.
-We suggest you stretch and do some exercise in your seat before standing.
+This can be a result of alcohol consumption, low oxygen, low activity, and sleepiness.
+We suggest that you stretch and do some exercise in your seat before standing.

 - Avoid wearing contact lenses during your flight.